-Charlotte’s new family doctor recommended that she go see Riverview vascular surgeon, Dr. Thomas Kerr.
+Charlotte’s new family doctor recommended that she go see board certified vascular surgeon, Dr. Thomas Kerr.
 Using the most advanced endovascular techniques and IVUS intravascular ultrasound, Dr. Kerr was able to identify and treat the pelvic congestion syndrome (May-Thurner Syndrome) that was causing Charlotte’s symptoms.

 “I had knee surgery and after my knee surgery my legs always felt very stiff.

 The symptoms in my legs were like I had cement blocks attached to them.
 I was exhausted walking.
 I could hardly put in a whole day of doing my routine.